|

 Above is a piece comprised of 2 layers of Japanese plant paper with transfers, waxed

-to transparency so that elements on the sheet behind show through the front sheet.
+so that elements on the sheet behind show through the front sheet.

 I was looking for a way to emphasize the transparency of the front sheet more and to play with areas of opacity and transparency.
 I wanted a sculptural, structural element of some kind showing through.